-- □ Check that the proposed sites for treatment and disposal have been identified and GPS coordinates recorded. - □ Check that relevant topographical, geological and hydrological characteristics of the site have been identified. - □ Check the distance of the site from population centres, and the direction of the prevailing wind. - □ Check whether the site is located within an environmentally sensitive or protected area. - □ Check whether use of the site is restricted or prevented by a legal instrument, planning instrument, declaration, agreement or other device. - □ Check that the necessary environmental and planning approvals for the activity can be gained in a timely manner.
+Check whether the potential for beneficial reuse of the material, rather than disposal, has been assessed.
+Check that waste minimisation and management plans are in place for the activity.
+Check that all likely waste products have been classified and disposal method(s) have been identified.
+Check that biohazards posed by the emergency animal disease (EAD) agent have been assessed.
+Check that measures to inactivate the EAD agent have been identified.
+Si te As sessment Check that the proposed sites for treatment and disposal have been identified and GPS coordinates recorded.
+Check that relevant topographical, geological and hydrological characteristics of the site have been identified.
+Check the distance of the site from population centres, and the direction of the prevailing wind.
+Check whether the site is located within an environmentally sensitive or protected area.
+Check whether use of the site is restricted or prevented by a legal instrument, planning instrument, declaration, agreement or other device.
+Check that the necessary environmental and planning approvals for the activity can be gained in a timely manner.

-- □ Check the previous land uses of the site. - □ Check if the site is potentially contaminated and, if so, consider how this can be managed. - □ Check whether contamination of the site could result from the activity. - □ If an environmental impact statement is needed for approval of this type of activity, ensure that the required information is available. - □ Assess the risks to the local ecosystem or other wildlife, including aquatic life. - □ Assess whether the activity is likely to have an impact on any future use of the area. - □ Ensure that a process is planned to consult neighbours and stakeholders about the proposed activity. - □ Check whether rehabilitation plans are needed for the site after the activity.

-- □ Check whether mitigation procedures for odour or air pollution are needed and have been put in place. - □ Check whether mitigation measures for noise and vibration are needed and have been put in place. - □ Check whether dust mitigation measures are needed and have been put in place. - □ Check plans for optimum prevention of site contamination. - □ Check the need for vermin control to minimise the risk of disease transmission outside areas that are already contaminated. - □ Check that environmental protection measures will be put in place during the construction phase.
-This is especially important if heavy equipment is used, because of the need for sediment and erosion control. - □ Ensure that personnel have been adequately trained in the use of chemicals and other materials classed as dangerous goods or hazardous substances. - □ Ensure appropriate security measures for environmental protection and protection of human health. - □ Ensure that appropriate environmental monitoring and recording systems are in place.
+Ц Check the previous land uses of the site.
+Check if the site is potentially contaminated and, if so, consider how this can be managed.
+Check whether contamination of the site could result from the activity.
+If an environmental impact statement is needed for approval of this type of activity, ensure that the required information is available.
+Assess the risks to the local ecosystem or other wildlife, including aquatic life.
+Assess whether the activity is likely to have an impact on any future use of the area.
+Ensure that a process is planned to consult neighbours and stakeholders about the proposed activity.
+Check whether rehabilitation plans are needed for the site after the activity. Οp perational Check whether mitigation procedures for odour or air pollution are needed and have been put in place.
+Check whether mitigation measures for noise and vibration are needed and have been put in place.
+Check whether dust mitigation measures are needed and have been put in place.
+Check plans for optimum prevention of site contamination.
+Check the need for vermin control to minimise the risk of disease transmission outside areas that are already contaminated.
+Check that environmental protection measures will be put in place during the construction phase.
+This is especially important if heavy equipment is used, because of the need for sediment and erosion control.
+Ensure that personnel have been adequately trained in the use of chemicals and other materials classed as dangerous goods or hazardous substances.
+Ensure appropriate security measures for environmental protection and protection of human health.
+Ensure that appropriate environmental monitoring and recording systems are in place.
+W eather As ssessment Check that the current weather and weather forecast for the area of disposal are favourable.